nuuuwan/news_lk3_data/README.md

 The district-level voter turnout for the 2024 Presidential Election thus far has already exceeded 20 percent in several districts, according to reports.

-Accordingly, the voter turnout of several districts as at 10.00 a.m. this morning (21) is as follows:
+Accordingly, the voter turnout percentages of several districts as at 10.00 a.m. this morning (21) are as follows:

 Voting for the presidential election is currently taking place at 13,421 polling stations across the island from 7:00 a.m. to 4:00 p.m. today (20).